Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 The Player API (in [mobile](../../api/mobile/latest/group__CAPI__MEDIA__PLAYER__MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI__MEDIA__PLAYER__MODULE.html) applications) provides the following features:

-- Operating general controls for the [audio](#audio) and [video](#video) content, such as play, pause, resume, and stopThe callback interface specifies the functions used to notify the player status during playback events.
+- Operating general controls for the [audio](#audio) and [video](#video) content, such as play, pause, resume, and stop

+  The callback interface specifies the functions used to notify the player status during playback events.
 Since the player engine works asynchronously, you must implement a listener to ensure that the player flows correctly.
 When each player operation is completed, an event is generated, and the `player_completed_cb()` function is called.
 If an error occurs in the player engine, you are notified if you have registered the `player_error_cb()` callback.

 - Modifying playback properties